ahyak/CodingAssignment/README.md

 ## Introduction to Cypress

-Cypress is the framwork used for this assignment.
+Cypress is the framework used for this assignment.
 I've provided some helpful documentation below:

 <https://www.cypress.io/>